andrew-montague/procured/Sound.md

 ## 3. Digital Networking and Expandability:

 - The console should support industry-standard digital audio networking protocols (e.g., AES50, Dante, MADI) for high-capacity, low-latency audio transmission.
-- Must include a digital snake/stage box option that supports at least 32 remote controllable mic preamps and 16 analog outputs.
+- Must include a digital snake/stage box option that supports at least 32 remote controllable mic preamps and 16 analogue outputs.
 - Stage box connection must use a robust digital protocol, such as AES50, to ensure reliable signal integrity and low latency over long distances.

 ## 4. User Interface and Control: